April 20, 2015

 .psd files and not

 .sketch files.
-Sketch is Mac only at the moment and it may stay that way.
+The sketch is Mac-only at the moment and it may stay that way.
 You may consider that if you use it solely for your work.
-Make sure to communicate with your developers up front so you don’t have to do twice the amount of work if you don’t have to.
+Make sure to communicate with your developers upfront so you don’t have to do twice the amount of work if you don’t have to.

 Why I Use Sketch

-Everything besides the images you import is vector based in Sketch.
+Everything besides the images you import is vector-based in Sketch.
 This means that any user interface elements or styles you make are fully scalable.
 This is crucial for users on high definition screens or lower resolution screens simply because there is no degrade in quality.
-Importing PDF, EPS, and SVG files are a breeze with Sketch.
+Importing PDF, EPS, and SVG files is a breeze with Sketch.

-One huge advantage Sketch has over Photoshop is the use of Art boards.
-Each art board is editable and given a set of dimensions based on what you require for your design.
+One huge advantage Sketch has over Photoshop is the use of Artboards.
+Each artboard is editable and given a set of dimensions based on what you require for your design.
 You can see everything in front of you rather than having to have multiple files open like in Photoshop.
-The size of Sketch files remains lower than most Photoshop files so having multiple art boards within view is possible without sluggish performance.
-Even with one file open in Photoshop I get highly sluggish performance but this is usually do to the massive amount of assets or layers I’m working with for a given project.
+The size of Sketch files remains lower than most Photoshop files so having multiple artboards within view is possible without sluggish performance.
+Even with one file open in Photoshop, I get highly sluggish performance but this is usually done to the massive amount of assets or layers I’m working with for a given project.

 I can’t talk about Sketch and not mention Symbols.
 Symbols are a unique feature in the app that allows you to have predefined graphics or elements for reuse within your projects.
 Updating one symbol will cause any of the symbol to update.
 This is is very similar to Photoshop Smart Objects which are amazing and help save ample amounts of time when designing for the web or an app.
 Elements such as buttons tend to be reused in web design.
 This helps the user recognize what action can be performed across an entire website or application.
 Using symbols in sketch allows you to keep your designs consistent all while saving a ton of time not having to duplicate layer after layer and re-adjust the layer order.

-I could explain every little feature of each app, but I think the real treat comes from trying both for yourself.
+I could explain every little feature of each app, but I think the real threat comes from trying both for yourself.
 If you’re reading this chances are you already use at least one of these applications.
 I invite you to give either a try.
 Photoshop for me will forever be my strength due to the endless capabilities I can do with it.
 Image editing, User interface design, realistic and abstract art, and more are why I love Photoshop.
-Sketch is fully scalable, easy to use, leaves a small footprint in terms of file size, and is geared towards present day user interface and web designers like myself.
+The sketch is fully scalable, easy to use, leaves a small footprint in terms of file size, and is geared towards present-day user interface and web designers like myself.

-I will continue to use both applications to create designs that provide a mix of styles which is more suited towards my own style.
+I will continue to use both applications to create designs that provide a mix of styles which are more suited towards my own style.
 You don’t have to use one or the other like many other blog posts try to convey.
-Use what works for you because in the end it’s not about the application but more about the design you create with it.
+Use what works for you because, in the end, it’s not about the application but more about the design you create with it.